 - Try to identify the birds that live in our park

-- Look out for the family of partridges or the rabbits that visit our park
+- Look out for the family of quail that nest in our park

 Want to Bring a Large Group?

-We look forward to your visit.
-If you are bringing more than 15 people, we as that you let us know first.
+We look forward to your visit!
+If you are bringing more than 15 people, we ask that you let us know first.
 Email or call us so we can have enough staff there to make your visit great.